liip/LiipMonitorBundle/README.md

 ## Nagios integration ##

-You can find a simple Nagios check written in Python in the Resources/scripts directory.
+You can find a simple Nagios check written in Perl and Python in the Resources/scripts directory.

+### Perl Version ###

+This is dependent on perl modules avalible on CPAN Getopt::Std, WWW::Mechanize, and JSON

+Copy the script into your scripts directory in Nagios and create a command like this:

+    define command{
+            command_name    check_symfony_health
+            command_line    $USER1$/check_symfony2.pl -H $HOSTNAME$
+    }

+Running the command with the Hostname flag (-H) will check both "http://$HOSTNAME$/health/run" and "http://$HOSTNAME$/utils/health/run".
+You can also use the Address flag (-A) to check a specified URL:

+    command_line    $USER1$/check_symfony2.pl -A https://mysite.org/somedir/health/run

+The plugin can be used with Authentication, Using the Username (-u) and Password (-p) flags:

+    command_line    $USER1$/check_symfony2.p1 -H $HOSTNAME$ -u username -p password

+You can also specify the Warning (-w) and Critical (-c) levels for the check using the standard flags

+    command_line    $USER1$/check_symfony2.pl -H $HOSTNAME$ -w 1 -c 2

+Any flags can be combined except -A and -H. THe -u and -p flags should always be used together.

+### Python Version ###

-It depends on the nagiosplugin library.
+The Python version depends on the nagiosplugin library < 1.0.0.

 Copy the script into your scripts directory in Nagios and create a command like this: